GT-McDowell-Lab/PyCAC/docs/chapter3/subroutine.md

 In PyCAC, there are one main program (`main.f90`) and 169 subroutines (`*.f90`) in the `src` directory.

-A flowchart of the CAC simulation algorithm is given below:
+A flowchart of the CAC simulation algorithm is presented below:

 ![cac-scheme](fig/cac-scheme.jpg)